-So, you’ve been drinking coffee with milk and sugar your whole life and suddenly a feeling in the back of your mind emerges: “Some people really like black coffee... could I be one of those people?”
+So, you’ve been drinking coffee with milk and sugar (and sometimes maybe even whipped cream) your whole life and suddenly a feeling in the back of your mind emerges: “Some people really like black coffee...
+Could I be one of those people?
+“Is black coffee good?”

-While I would never deny the deliciousness of a sweet and creamy cup, there is indeed a really good chance you would like black coffee.
-If you (like many of the beginner baristas I’ve trained!) need further convincing, let’s start with a few reasons why you might want to learn how to drink black coffee.
+While I would never deny the deliciousness of a sweet and creamy cup, there is indeed a really good chance you would like drinking black coffee.
+If you (like many of the beginner baristas I’ve trained!) need further convincing to be a regular black coffee drinker, let’s start with a few reasons why you might reconsider your typical go-to coffee.

 If you’re thinking about drinking black coffee as some sort of self-sacrifice, don’t!
-If there are health reasons for you to cut out dairy or sugar that’s cool, but I promise that most of us folks who prefer our coffee black really do like how our coffee tastes black.
+If there are health benefits for you to cut out dairy or sugar that’s cool, but I promise that most of us folks who opt for black coffee choose to do so simply based on our coffee taste preferences.

-Milk and sugar are great at taking the edge off a coffee, but the coffees I love — especially when brewed really well — aren’t harsh to begin, they’re sweet, bright, and dynamic in a way that milk can cover up.
-If I’m drinking coffee that does seem harsh and bitter (say on an airplane), I often do throw in milk or cream — it’s not about drinking black coffee on principle, it’s about doing it when it’s delicious to do so.
+Milk and sugar are great at taking the edge off any brewed coffee, but the coffees I love — especially when the coffee grounds are brewed really well — aren’t harsh to begin with, they’re sweet, bright, and dynamic in a way that milk or whipped cream can cover up.
+If I’m drinking coffee that does seem harsh and has a bitter taste (say on an airplane), I often do throw in milk or cream.
+There are several tips for how to make coffee less bitter, but it’s important to keep in mind it’s not so much about drinking black coffee on principle, it’s about doing it when it’s delicious to do so.

 And that’s delicious, but if you’re buying specific coffees with interesting-looking flavor notes on the bags, it’ll be easier for you to taste those flavor notes without that milk to cut through.
 And if you think it might be fun to develop your coffee drinking palate, it’ll be a little tough to do so without switching to black coffee.